Pranav9594/AWS-CLI/README.md

-b.grbbwrek# AWS CLI Text-Based Game Deployment
+tb.grbbwrek# AWS CLI Text-Based Game Deployment

 This project demonstrates how to deploy a simple text-based game using AWS CLI and AWS Lambda.